JordanMajd/MissionControl/README.md

 1. Install [BepinEx v6 IL2CPP](https://builds.bepinex.dev/projects/bepinex_be)
 1. Install [UniverseLib IL2CPP](https://github.com/sinai-dev/UniverseLib)
-1. Build this running `dotnet build` then copy the dll into the bepinx plugin directory.
-This can be be done by running `./build.ps1`
+1. Build this running `dotnet build` then copy the dll into the bepinx plugin directory

 Optional steps:

 - Copy `Examples/examplebundle`, into your `Mars First Logistics Demo\Mars First Logistics_Data` folder to test custom meshes and parts.
 This can be done manually or by running `./copy_examples.ps1`)
 - If you are developing your own mod I highly suggest install [UnityExplorer, IL2CPP CoreCLR version](https://github.com/sinai-dev/UnityExplorer)
-- If your game path is different than mine you may want to update the paths in `build.ps1` and `copy_examples.ps1`

 ### Features